Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: generalized static model

 \subsection{The linear Fredholm framework}

 The goal of this section is to fully extend the results of \cite{Va12} on linear estimates for wave equations for b-metrics to non-dilation invariant settings, and to explicitly discuss Cauchy hypersurfaces since \cite{Va12} concentrated on complex absorption.
 Namely, while the results of \cite{Va12} on linear estimates for wave equations for b-metrics are optimally stated when the metrics and thus the corresponding operators are dilation-invariant, i.e.\ when near $\tau=0$ the normal operator can be identified with the operator itself, see \cite[Lemma~3.1]{Va12}, the estimates for Sobolev derivatives are lossy for general b-metrics in \cite[Proposition~3.5]{Va12}, essentially because one should not treat the difference between the normal operator and the actual operator purely as a perturbation.
-While perhaps the main interest here is in the dilation-invariant case, we first strengthen the linear results in \cite{Va12} in the non-dilation invariant setting by analyzing b-radial points which are saddle points of the Hamilton flow.
-This is similar to \cite[Section~4]{Ba13}, where the analogous result was proved when the b-radial points are sources/sinks.
+Therefore, we first strengthen the linear results in \cite{Va12} in the non-dilation invariant setting by analyzing b-radial points which are saddle points of the Hamilton flow.
+This is similar to \cite[\S4]{Ba13}, where the analogous result was proved when the b-radial points are sources/sinks.
 This is then used to set up a Fredholm framework for the linear problem.
 If one is mainly interested in the dilation invariant case, one can use \cite[Lemma~3.1]{Va12} in place of Theorems~\ref{ThmPFredholm}-\ref{thm:b-main} below, either adding the boundary corresponding to $H_2$ below, or still using complex absorption as was done in \cite{Va12}.

 So suppose $\cP\in\Psib^m(M)$, $M$ a manifold with boundary.
-We refer to Section~3 of \cite{Va12} for a discussion of the b-geometry relevant for the present context, and \cite[Section~2]{Va12} for the results for the Mellin transformed normal operator.
-Let $p$ be the principal symbol of $\cP$, which is thus a homogeneous degree $m$ function on $\Tb^*M\setminus o$, which we assume to be {\em real-valued}, and let $\sH_p$ be the Hamilton vector field of $p$ (more precisely, the extension of the Hamilton vector field from $T^*M^\circ\setminus o$ to $\Tb^*M\setminus o$), which is a homogeneous degree $m-1$ vector field on $\Tb^*M\setminus o$ tangent to the boundary $\Tb^*_X M$.
-In local coordinates $(\tau,z)$ on $M$ near $X$, with b-dual coordinates $(\sigma,\zeta)$, i.e.\ writing b-covectors as
+(The dilation-invariant analysis of \cite[\S2]{Va12} applies to the Mellin transformed normal operator $\wh\cP(\sigma)$.)
+Let $p$ be the principal symbol of $\cP$, which we assume to be {\em real-valued}, and let $\sH_p$ be the Hamilton vector field of $p$.
+Let $\wt\rho$ denote a homogeneous degree $-1$ defining function of $\Sb^*M$.
+Then the rescaled Hamilton vector field